 The County Auditor-Controller estimates that there will be a decrease in sales tax receipts in Fiscal Year 2021/2022 resulting in a \$0.4 million decrease in sales tax revenues.
 It is estimated interest revenues will decrease by \$10,000.
-There is a \$0.5 million decrease in pass-through expenditures to local agencies and a \$0.5 million decrease in transfers to the General Fund and the Santa Paula Branch Line Special Revenue Funds for activities.
-A contingency reserve of approximately 10% that is passed through to local agencies for Article 4 and 8 activities is set aside to act as a buffer for economic downturns and if revenues are not received as budgeted.
-This allows VCTC to adjust for decreases in revenue in the following year instead of revising the LTF allocations in the current year.
-A portion of the fund balance is set aside for accrued revenue that is not available for distribution in the fiscal year due to delays in receipt of funds from the State and for this fiscal year.
-The fund balance is expected to decrease by \$1.7 million due to pass-through disbursements after the beginning fund balance was adjusted for anticipated changes.
+There is a \$0.5 million decrease in pass-through expenditures to local agencies and a \$0.6 million decrease in transfers to the General Fund and the Santa Paula Branch Line Special Revenue Funds for activities.
+A contingency reserve of approximately 10% that is passed through to local agencies for Article 4 and 8 activities is set aside to act as a buffer for economic downturns and if revenues received are lower than as budgeted.
+This allows VCTC to make an adjust in the following year instead of revising the LTF apportionment in the current year.
+A portion of the fund balance is set aside for accrued revenue that is not available for distribution in the fiscal year due to delays in receipt of funds from the State.
+The fund balance is expected to decrease by \$1.7 million as the fund balance is apportioned.
+The LTF is considered a major fund.

-The actual information for Fiscal Year 2019/2020 and the budgeted information for Fiscal Years 2020/2021 and 2021/2022 are included in Table 19 - Local Transportation Fund Fiscal Years 2019/2020 to 2021/2022.
+The actual information for Fiscal Year 2019/2020 and the budgeted information for Fiscal Years 2020/2021 and 2021/2022 are included in Table 22 - Local Transportation Fund Fiscal Years 2019/2020 to 2021/2022.